-- Prepared on a resourcing (that is, appropriations available) basis.

-All figures shown above are GST exclusive these may not match figures in the cash flow statement.

-(a) Appropriation Bill (No. 1) 2025-2026 and Supply Bill (No. 1) 2025-2026.

-(b) Appropriation Bill (No. 2) 2025-2026 and Supply Bill (No. 2) 2025-2026.

-(c) Funding provided by another agency in the portfolio that is not specified within the Annual Appropriation Bills.
-The payments relate to funding for: - supplementation of the Wangkana-Kari and the Secondary Education hostels in Tennant Creek, Northern Territory - the expansion and upgrade project at Apmere Mwerre Visitor Park in Alice Springs, Northern Territory - Children and Schooling Programme project for the purchase of equipment for Secondary Education - (d) Funding provided by the Northern Territory (NT) Government that relates to the operation of Apmere Mwerre Visitor Park and Alyerre Hostel in Alice Springs, NT.
+- Average staming lever (indinder) Prepared on a resourcing (that is, appropriations available) basis.
+All figures shown above are GST exclusive these may not match figures in the cash flow statement. (a) Appropriation Bill (No. 1) 2025-2026 and Supply Bill (No. 1) 2025-2026. (b) Appropriation Bill (No. 2) 2025-2026 and Supply Bill (No. 2) 2025-2026. (c) Funding provided by another agency in the portfolio that is not specified within the Annual Appropriation Bill.
+The parameter and the funding form.
+Bills.
+The payments relate to funding for: - supplementation of the Wangkana-Kari and the Secondary Education hostels in Tennant Creek, • Northern Territory - the expansion and upgrade project at Apmere Mwerre Visitor Park in Alice Springs, Northern Territory - Children and Schooling Programme project for the purchase of equipment for Secondary Education students. - (d) Funding provided by the Northern Territory (NT) Government that relates to the operation of Apmere Mwerre Visitor Park and Alyerre Hostel in Alice Springs, NT.